The Dyrt: History

 Sarah Smith first had the idea for The Dyrt in 2013.
 She and her husband, The Dyrt co-founder and CEO Kevin Long, were both avid campers who went camping every weekend, but finding information on campgrounds was always a source of frustration and they would end up fighting every week about where to go.
 Smith had a career in international education but decided to focus full time on building The Dyrt.
 The first iteration of The Dyrt was a simple WordPress site.
 The vision was to make the Yelp for camping.

 In 2015, Smith earned a coveted spot and spent six months at the Telluride Venture Accelerator.
 Not long after, Long left his job to join Smith and fully commit to The Dyrt.

 One of the strategies employed to populate the website with photos, videos and reviews was to gamify the experience for users.
 The Dyrt partnered with 27 outdoor brands and held competitions in every state and offered prizes to the top-ranking users for submitting content.
 Campers who are regular visitors to The Dyrt post reviews and photos and climb the ranks.
 Members of The Dyrt community become “Rangers,” “Guides” and “Legends” on the site.
 The Dyrt now has over 4 million campground reviews, photos and tips.

 When the Covid pandemic hit in March 2020, The Dyrt employees began to work remotely.
 This ended up becoming a permanent situation in 2021 when the lease on the office space was allowed to expire.
 The Dyrt employees can work from anywhere in US timezones if they have strong internet service for a video call.
 They can also be paid bonuses for using The Dyrt to find camping and documenting the experience.

+Smith was named to the 2022 Inc. Female Founders 100 list of the top women entrepreneurs.
+The Dyrt was named to the Inc. 5000 list of fastest growing companies in 2022 and 2023 and was recognized in the app category of Fast Company's World Changing Ideas Awards in 2023.